 We have had placements as young as infants and as old as 19.
 The average age of a child at Coyote Hill is ten.

-Since 2011, with the completion of the 14-stall Overton Arena on our property, we’ve been able to maintain a herd of about 14 horses.
+Since the completion of the 14-stall Overton Arena on our property in 2011, we’ve been able to maintain a herd of about 14 horses.
+We’ve also been able to add five shetlands/miniature horses, some which are trained for riding and some for pulling our pony cart.
+All 19 of these horses work with the children through our Equine Program.

 Besides what is listed on our Services page, the children of Coyote Hill can also receive support from: mentors, their biological family, volunteers, case managers, interns, the Children’s Division, administration & development staff, staff at our local school district, The Food Bank for Central & Northeast Missouri and our other facilities (Overton arena, Foutz Field, shop building, etc.)

-Since our beginning in 1991, the majority (75-80% or more) of our funding has come from private individuals, businesses and churches.
+Since our beginning in 1991, the majority (around 75-85%) of our funding has come from private individuals, businesses and churches.
 Generally, only between 15 to 20% of our revenue is provided by state funding.
 Events, grants and miscellaneous income provide the remaining amount of our income.

 Our greatest need revolves around our increasing need of resources for the kids.
 Serving more children means we need more food; more fuel for transportation; more mentors for kids, etc. Everyone has something they can give to help children in need; time, talent, or treasure are resources we always need.
 One great way to help is by becoming a Parent Partner, who gives monthly to sustain the ministry through all seasons.